LandonDoyle7599/HPC-Final/README.md

 ### Serial CPU

-We used a Cmake file to compile our project.
-To run the project, you must have Cmake and a c++ compiler.

-To run the project, you must first clone the repository.
-Then, you must run the following commands in the terminal:
+To run the serial code, run the following commands in the terminal:

 ```bash
 g++ main.cpp -o main